DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 kubectl describe pod flaski
 kubectl describe pod flaski|grep 'Name:'
 ```
-Kubernetes adds a random string to your deployment name to form the pod name(s).
+Kubernetes adds a random string to your deployment name to form the POD name(s).

-We can now forward a port to our master by using the pod name (make sure you'll take the name from the grep above):
+We can now forward a port to our master by using the POD name (make sure you'll take the name from the grep above):
 ```
 kubectl port-forward flaski-random-letters-and-so 8888:80 & #this wan't to stay in the foreground.
 I won't let it. curl localhost:8888 kill $! #cleanup your port-forward
 ```

 ---

-#### Scale your Deployment
+#### Scale your deployment
-If you did look closely, Kubernetes deployed this Pod to one Node.
+If you did look closely, Kubernetes deployed this POD to one node.
 Hey, we've got two!
 ```
 kubectl scale deployment flaski --replicas=2 kubectl describe deployment flaski
 ```
 Ok.
 Nice.
-But not really useful - only reachable with stupid port forward command.
+But not really useful - only reachable with a stupid port forward command.
 Let's clean up this rubbish!
 ```
 kubectl delete deployment flaski kubectl get pods kubectl get deployments
 ```

 ---

 #### Creating a PodObject

-Lets put our Container definition into an object.
+Lets put our container definition into an object.
 Make sure to replace the image with the image you created recently.
 ```yaml
 #flaski.yaml